mgr401018/Scribe/README.md

-# Scribe (Software Development subject final project) NOTE: SUBJECT TO CHANGE
+# Scribe ("Software Development" subject final project) NOTE: SUBJECT TO CHANGE

 Scribe is a web-based story writing and sharing platform built with Flask.
 It allows users to create accounts, write stories, and share them with others.